 Something had changed in Tamaki Shinichirō; he would never be quite the same again.

 Cornelia surveyed the operation from her position still in the doorway to the building.
 Her brother was dead – her little brother Lelouch who Euphemia and herself would always play with as a child, the younger of the two loudly proclaiming that she was going to marry him before she knew any better.
 He had cast the world into anarchy and killed her little sister, but in the end he was still Lelouch.
 A single tear fell from her eye as she began to sob quietly to herself.

-In the chaos of victory, nobody noticed a dark green haired girl with red rings around her eyes quietly unchain Schneizel El Britannia and remove him from the area.
+Through the chaos of victory, nobody noticed a dark green haired girl with red rings around her eyes quietly unchain Schneizel El Britannia and remove him from the area.